claroline/Distribution/plugin/exo/Resources/modules/api/README.md

 ```

 Action parameters:
-- `route (array)`: the route definition of the api endpoint.
+- `url (array)`: the route definition of the api endpoint.
 It's passed to FOSJsRouting to generate the final URL.
  The first param is the route name, the second it's an arguments object.
 - `url (string)`: the url to call.
 If provided, it's used in priority, if not, the middleware will fallback to the `route` param.
 - `request (object|Request)`: a custom request to send.
 See (Fetch)[https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch] for more detail..